 Prevention and Risk Reduction

 Prevention information from Centers for Disease Control and Prevention (CDC) is available in English, Spanish, Vietnamese, Korean, and Chinese.
-CDC information on reducing risk if thinking about venturing out is available in English, Spanish, Vietnamese, Korean, and Chinese.
+CDC information on reducing risk if leaving your home is available in English, Spanish, Vietnamese, Korean, and Chinese.
 Find printable materials on our multilingual materials page.

+- Reduce your risk.
 While you can’t eliminate risk when leaving your home, there are ways to stay safer if you do.
 You can use these scales to consider some of the many factors that could contribute to the risk of an activity.
 The more low-risk choices you make, the more protection you have from getting or spreading COVID-19.
 If you’re seeing people, talk to them about how you can stay on the greener side of these categories.
 Don't forget to follow all active local and state health orders.
 View this as a PDF in English, Spanish, Chinese, Korean, Arabic, French, Japanese, and in English with larger font & higher contrast

 - Practice social distancing when out.
 Social distancing means keeping at least six feet between people as much as possible.